ballerina-attic/module-ballerinax-jira/jira7/Package.md

 }
 ```

-Now that you have basic knowledge about to how Ballerina Jira connector works,
+Now that you have basic knowledge about to how Ballerina Jira endpoint works,
-use the information in the following sections to perform various operations with the connector.
+use the information in the following sections to perform various operations with the endpoint.

 - [Working with Projects in JIRA](#working-with-projects-in-jira)